San Marone, Rome

 San Marone is a church in Rome located in the Ludovisi rione and dedicated to Saint Maron, a 5th-century Syrian hermit who founded the Maronite Church.
-It is the national church of the Lebanese maronite community in the city, with services following the Antiochian Rite in Arabic.
-The church was built in 1890 based on a design by Andrea Busiri Vici, to serve the neighbouring maronite monastery that, in 1936, was turned into an hotel.
+It is the national church of the Lebanese Maronite community in the city, with services following the Antiochian Rite in Arabic.
+The church was built in 1890 based on a design by Andrea Busiri Vici, to serve the neighbouring Maronite monastery.

+Next to it is the Pontifical Maronite College, where priests from various Eastern Churches, especially the Maronite Church, study after their first studies.
+The Maronite College also serves as Procuracy of the Patriarchate of Antioch of the Maronites to the Holy See.